Panel discussion at the aged care Catering Summit.

 This flexibility not only keeps the meals interesting but also ensures that residents receive the best possible nutrition.

 Estia Health also likes to use cultural and festive events to introduce new flavours and food ideas to residents, and it is always received positively.
-Recently, celebrations of Diwali gave their Chefs the scope to try different dishes and come up with ideas for foods their residents wouldn’t normally be served.
+Recently, celebrations of Diwali gave their chefs the scope to try different dishes and come up with ideas for foods their residents wouldn’t normally be served.

 Fresh, home-style cooking